Page cover

 Our platform uses a credit system.

-AI providers are charged for active worker time and must maintain enough credits to keep the service running.
+Workload providers are charged for active worker time and must maintain enough credits to keep the service running.

 This approach optimizes resource usage and helps providers control their costs effectively.